deis/workflow/src/understanding-deis/concepts.md

 Workflow is designed to run applications that adhere to [Twelve-Factor App][] methodology and best practices.

+## Kubernetes

+[Kubernetes][] is an open-source cluster manager developed by Google and donated to the [Cloud Native Compute Foundation][cncf].
+Kubernetes manages all the activity on your cluster.
+Including converging to a desired state, providing critical functions like stable service addresses, health monitoring, service discovery and DNS resolution.

+Workflow builds upon Kubernetes abstractions like Services, Replication Controllers and Pods to provide a developer-friendly UX, source to image, log aggregation, etc.

+Workflow is shipped as a Kubernetes-native application, installable via [Helm][helm].
+So operators familiar with Kubernetes will feel right at home running Workflow.

+For a detailed overview of Workflow components, see our [component][] break down.

 ## Docker

 [Docker][] is an open source project to pack, ship and run any